Tax planning advice

 VCTs, EIS and other more sophisticated investments

-Our financial planners can help you with more sophisticated tax-efficient investments, including Venture Capital Trusts and the Enterprise Investment Scheme, if suitable for your circumstances.
+Our financial planners can help you with more sophisticated tax-efficient investments, including Venture Capital Trusts (VCTs) and the Enterprise Investment Scheme (EIS), if suitable for your circumstances.
 These investments offer investors great tax benefits as an incentive for their high-risk nature.

 VCTs and EISs are higher risk investments that aren’t suitable for all investors.
-Don’t invest unless you are prepared to lose all the money you invest.
-These are high-risk investments.
+You should not invest unless you are prepared to lose all the money you invest.

 Frequently asked questions about tax planning